zakilur/helm-charts/docs/Getting Started.md

 - [greymatter.yaml](../greymatter.yaml) provides a primary set of overrides
 - [greymatter-secrets.yaml](../greymatter-secrets.yaml) provides a separate set of overrides specifically for passwords, secrets, and other sensitive data

-Copy these examples into new files for yourself as we'll be making changes to them.
-Name them `custom-greymatter.yaml` and `custom-greymatter-secrets.yaml`.
+Copy these files to `custom-greymatter.yaml` and `custom-greymatter-secrets.yaml` as we'll be making changes to them.
+They will not be picked up by Git.

 At the top of `custom-greymatter.yaml`, set the following four values according to your needs.